pyro-ppl/pyro/CONTRIBUTING.md

 The profiler module contains scripts to support profiling different Pyro modules, as well as test for performance regression.

-To run the profiling utilities, ensure that all dependencies for profiling are satisfied, by running `make install`, or more specifically, `pip install -e .[profile]`.
+To run the profiling utilities, ensure that all dependencies for profiling are satisfied by running `make install` or `uv sync --group profile`.

 There are some generic test cases available in the `profiler` module.
 Currently, this supports only the `distributions` library, but we will be adding test cases for inference methods